cs123tas/final-stencil/README.md

 Your grade for this project will be determined by several factors.

-<b>Technical</b> excellence.
-How well did you accomplish what you set
+<b>Technical excellence.</b> How well did you accomplish what you set
 out to do?
 Is your implementation stable (i.e. bug free and does not crash)?
 Does your project represent a significant, yet reasonable extension on the topics covered in the labs and assignments?
 We